Lower Bounds for Number-in-Hand Multiparty Communication Complexity, Made Easy: Preliminaries

 Sometimes we are interested in the case where the input of Alice and Bob is drawn from some distribution $\mu$ over pairs of inputs.
 We want to allow an error $\eps$, this time taken over the choice of the input.
 The worst-case communication complexity in this case is denoted by $D_\mu^\eps(f)$.
 Yao~\cite{Yao77} showed that $R^\eps(f) \ge \max_{\mu} D_\mu^\eps(f)$, thus in order to prove a lower bounds for randomized protocols it suffices to find a hard distribution and prove a distributional lower bound for it.
 This is called the Yao Minimax Principle.

 In this paper we use an uncommon notion of \emph{expected distributional communication complexity}.
 In this case we consider the distributional setting as in the last paragraph, but this time consider the expected cost of the protocol, rather than the worst-case cost; again, the expectation is taken over the choice of input.
-In an abuse of notation, we denote this $\E[D_\mu^\eps(f)]$.
+We denote this $\ED_\mu^\eps(f)$.